habitry/medium_posts/_motivating)info_security.md

 - Give an obvious example of why the default approach is wrong.
 - Restate why default approach is a big problem.

-## A solution
+## Strategy

-- The SDT approach in a nutshell.
+- The SDT strategy in a nutshell.

-### How to apply SDT across different phases
+## Tactics: How to apply SDT across different phases
 - 1-3 guidelines about capturing *attention*.
 - 1-3 guidelines about supporting *onboarding*.
 - 1-3 guidelines about supporting *maintenance*.